History of nuclear fusion: 2020s

 In 2020, Chevron Corporation announced an investment in start-up Zap Energy, co-founded by British entrepreneur and investor, Benj Conway, together with physicists Brian Nelson and Uri Shumlak from University of Washington.
 In 2021 the company raised $27.5 million in Series B funding led by Addition.

-The US DOE launched the INFUSE program, a public-private knowledge sharing initiative involving a PPPL, MIT Plasma Science and Fusion Center and Commonwealth Fusion Systems partnership, together with partnerships with TAE Technologies, Princeton Fusion Systems, and Tokamak Energy.
+In 2021, the US DOE launched the INFUSE program, a public-private knowledge sharing initiative involving a PPPL, MIT Plasma Science and Fusion Center and Commonwealth Fusion Systems partnership, together with partnerships with TAE Technologies, Princeton Fusion Systems, and Tokamak Energy.
 In 2021, DOE's Fusion Energy Sciences Advisory Committee approved a strategic plan to guide fusion energy and plasma physics research that included a working power plant by 2040, similar to Canadian, Chinese, and U.K. efforts.

 In January 2021, SuperOx announced the commercialization of a new superconducting wire, with more than 700 A/mm2 current capability.

 TAE Technologies announced that its Norman device had sustained a temperature of about 60 million degrees C for 30 milliseconds, 8 and 10 times higher, respectively, than the company's previous devices.
 The duration was claimed to be limited by the power supply rather than the device.

-On August 6th of 2021, the National Ignition Facility recorded a record-breaking 1.3 megajoules of energy created from fusion.
-This was certified as the first example of a burning plasma, where fusion reactions were used to create secondary fusion reactions in the spring of 2022.
+In August 2021, the National Ignition Facility recorded a record-breaking 1.3 megajoules of energy created from fusion which is the first example of the Lawson criterion being surpassed in a laboratory.